Set up the warning triangle and activate the hazard warning lights if a tyre is being sealed in a trafficked location.

 Inflate the tyre for 7 minutes.

-The compressor must not be operated for longer than 10 minutes - risk of overheating.
+Risk of overheating.
+The compressor must not run for more than 10 minutes.

 Switch off the compressor to check the pressure on the pressure gauge.
 Minimum pressure is 1.8 bar and maximum 3.5 bar.
 (Release air with the pressure reducing valve if the tyre pressure is too high.)